 45 Rockefeller Plaza; limani.com

 For the Spanish-Latin-Caribbean fusion you and your partner have been craving, Tasca, a multi-level restaurant with several open dining areas, an outdoor patio and a subterranean lounge, is just the ticket.
 Its cuisine mixes flavors and traditions from the Iberian Peninsula and the Caribbean islands of Cuba, the Dominican Republic and Puerto Rico—and the Latin melting pot is taking the Upper West Side by storm.
-Tasca is serving up a four-course Valentine’s weekend tasting menu at $85 per person and a special a la carte Valentine’s Day menu on Monday.
-Highlights from the weekend tasting menu include: seafood bisque with rose petals; grilled baby octopus over greens and topped with a 12-year sherry vinaigrette and served with smoked paprika oil; a fresh lemon and mint frappe; and sea scallops in a black bean broth with Caribbean herbs and saffron teardrops, just to name a few.
+Tasca is serving up a four-course Valentine’s Day tasting menu at $95 per person, with highlights including: seafood bisque with rose petals; grilled baby squid over greens and topped with a 12-year sherry vinaigrette and served with smoked paprika oil; a fresh lemon and mint frappe; and sea scallops in a black bean broth with Caribbean herbs and saffron teardrops, just to name a few.

 505 Columbus Ave.; tasca-nyc.com